ionic-team/ionic-site/content/docs/wkwebview/index.md

 > I don't have any error in my code, but still I get a blank screen

-Most of the time, this kind of problems come from an incorrect installation of cordova.
+Most of the time, this kind of problems come from an incorrect installation of the Cordova platform:

 - Ensure Xcode is closed